hoshi-vc/hoshi-vc/README.md

 ## Getting Started with Development

-It is intended for development on Linux and WSL2.
+It is intended for development on Linux or WSL2.

 ```bash
 # Install `asdf` and `pnpm` before you start if you haven't already.